HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 > I wrote a new quantile() function (with Ivan Frohne) which made it into R core v2.0 in October 2004.
 Everyone computing quantiles in R was now using our code and the paper was cited in the help file. -- https://robjhyndman.com/hyndsight/sample-quantiles-20-years-later/

-## Comparison between Empirical Quantiles and Interpolated Quantiles
+## Conclusion

-The definition of empirical quantiles is extremely natural from a theoretical perspectice. and gives concise answeres to the practical question of bounding ratios of samples.
+The definition of empirical quantiles is extremely natural from a theoretical perspectice.

 The definition of interpolated quantiles is natural from the implementation, where one starts by sorting D and interpolates between the min and max.

 As a sanity check both implementations satisfy the desireable properties from our list.

+One advantage of the empirical quantile is that it gives exact answers to the practical problem of bounding ratios of samples above/below a threshold.

-One essential difference is that the empirical quantile is piecewise constant, with jumps at discrete positions, whereas the interpolated quantile is piecewise linear and continues.
+One qalitative difference is that the empirical quantile is piecewise constant with discrete jumps, whereas the interpolated quantile is piecewise linear and continues.
 This property makes the interpolated quantile more suitable for use in quantile-plots like the QQ-polot.

-From the implementation perspectice it seems that most software produces default to computing continues versions of quantiles, and the interpolated quantile seems to be a popular choice.
-It was somewhat shocking for me to see that the frequently used quantile functions in Python can not calculate empirical quantiles.
-R includes a function for empirical quantiles, but it's not the default.
+Apparently most software products prefer to compute interpolated quantiles.
+Somewhat shockingly for the author, support for empirical quantiles is often entirely lacking, at least in the popular Python libraries.

 **Summary.**